Day of Action Deep Prep: Planetary Science Division

-Planetary exploration is the foundational interest of The Planetary Society.
+Planetary exploration is the foundational focus of The Planetary Society.
 While there are both human and robotic aspects to planetary exploration, the robotic side has seen a far more expansive and extensive program over the history of space exploration.
 Our focus for human planetary exploration is considered within the Artemis program.
 Here we will consider robotic, science-driven exploration.

 NASA's Planetary Science Division (PSD) is responsible for all robotic missions to destinations in our solar system except for the Sun and Earth.
 It funds the development and operations of planetary spacecraft, supports the national infrastructure for Plutonium-238 power systems, and is the primary source of research funding for the nation's professional planetary science community.
 Historically, it has received less than 10% of NASA's total budget.